 Personalization and Execution

 Content

-If the software involves content creation, you need to know how complex the creation process is and what kind of UX you'll be able to deliver.
+If the software involves content creation, ask the vendor how complex the creation process is and what kind of UX you'll be able to deliver.
 The way customers experience your brand is critical to your success.